Some dance pedagogy guidelines by Richard Powers

 Balance authority with a relaxed atmosphere, to help set them at ease.

 Why set them at ease?
 Because as mentioned above, they'll be happier and they'll learn much faster if they're in their comfort zone, or a reachable step beyond it.
-But if you're flustered, your discomfort will influence their comfort level.

 Speak audibly — clearly and loudly without shouting.
 Never be shrill.